MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/concept-fundamentals-continuous-access-evaluation.md

 ## How does CAE work in Microsoft services?

-We are focusing our initial implementation to continuous access evaluation in Exchange and Teams.
+We are focusing our initial implementation of continuous access evaluation to Exchange and Teams.
 We hope to expand support to other Microsoft services in the future.
 We will start to enable continuous access evaluation only for tenants with no Conditional Access policies.
 We will use our learnings from this phase of CAE to inform our ongoing rollout of CAE.

 ## Service side requirements